cswinter/codecraft-tutorial/README.md

 * The `DroneController` method `dronesInSight` returns a `Set` of all `Drone`s which can be seen by this drone controller
 * The `Drone` class has a method `isEnemy` which tells you whether that drone is an enemy
 * The `DroneController` method `isInMissileRange(target: Drone)` can be used to check whether some drone is within the range of your missiles
-* The `DroneController` method `shootMissiles(target: Drone)` will fire all your missiles at the drone `target`
+* The `DroneController` method `fireMissilesAt(target: Drone)` will fire all your missiles at the drone `target`
 * If you are using Java: method parentheses aren't optional in Java, so you will need to write e.g. `dronesInSight()` and `isEnemy()`

 If you don't quite manage to get all of this to work, you can check out the scala-solution and java-solution directories in this repo, which contain a full implementation of everything described in this tutorial.
 If you want to go even further, check out the next section which gives an overview of all the other parts of the API which haven't been covered yet.
-If you manage beat all the levels and want your AI included in the next release, send me a link to your code at codecraft@gmail.com.
+If you write an AI that is different from those in the current levels, please send me a link to your code at codecraft@gmail.com and I'll include in the next release.

-## API overview

-I plan to have comprehensive documentation of the API eventually, for now I will just give a general description of how everything is organized and list the names of all of the methods of interest.
-It shouldn't be too hard to figure out what most of them do.
+## What to do next

+Hopefully this tutorial has succeded in giving you a good understanding of what CodeCraft is about and how to use it.
+If you want to continue building out your AI, you can get answers to any questions you have from the [comprehensive documentation](http://www.codecraftgame.org/docs/api/index.html) or [fellow CodeCraft users](http://www.codecraftgame.org/community).
+In addtiion to that, this section gives a quick overview of the most useful parts of the API.

 ### `TheGameMaster`
 To configure and start the game, you use `TheGameMaster` object.